mwvgroup/pwv_kpno/1.0.0/examples/html/_sources/correcting_spectra.rst.txt

 **************************************

 Although **pwv_kpno** is primarily designed for correcting photometric observations, it can also be used to correct spectra.
-However, it strongly recommended to read the
+However, it is strongly recommended to read the
 `Validation section <../../validation/html/transmission_function.html#comparison-to-observations>`_
 first.